evkx/evkx.github.io/content/models/lotus/eletre/Eletre/_index.md

 The battery has a gross capacity of 112kWh and a net capacity of 109kWh, meaning you have a 3kWh buffer for protection.
 (2,7%).
 The [WLTP range](../../../../guides/understandingrange/wltp) varies from 600 to 535 km (373-333 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
 The consumption is between 18,2kWh/100km for the basic version and 20,4kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 350kW.
-A full charge from 0 - 100% would take 69 minutes, while a more common scenario of 10-80% would take 34 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 0% to 46% resulting in an actual charge speed including time loss on 148kW.
-Each charge session would take 20 minutes and 17 seconds.
+A full charge from 0 - 100% would take 50 minutes, while a more common scenario of 10-80% would take 20 minutes.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 68% resulting in an actual charge speed including time loss on 193kW.
+Each charge session would take 23 minutes and 45 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 29kWh/100km, 1000km will take 9 hours and 34 minutes to drive.
-This trip will require four charge session(s) charging from 0% to 42%.
-The total time lost for charging will be 74 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 29kWh/100km, 1000km will take 9 hours and 18 minutes to drive.
+This trip will require three charge session(s) charging from 3% to 59%.
+The total time lost for charging will be 58 minutes.

 ### Onboard charger